hexuandeng/NewTerm/README.md

 ## Large Language Models (LLMs) Evaluation

 We evaluate LLMs using our generated benchmarks, **NewTerm 2022** and **NewTerm 2023**, located in the [benchmark_2022](benchmark_2022/) and [benchmark_2023](benchmark_2023/) folder, respectively.
 These folders contain the following files:
-- new_terms.txt: Include the most challenging new terms we selected.
+- new_terms.jsonl: Include the most challenging new terms we selected.
-- COMA.json, COST.json, and CSJ.json: Include the automatically generated benchmarks, covering all three tasks defined in our paper.
+- COMA.jsonl, COST.jsonl, and CSJ.jsonl: Include the automatically generated benchmarks, covering all three tasks defined in our paper.
-- COMA_clean.json, COST_clean.json, and CSJ_clean.json: Include the benchmarks after human filtering.
+- COMA_clean.jsonl, COST_clean.jsonl, and CSJ_clean.jsonl: Include the benchmarks after human filtering.

 ### Prerequisites